Ochi, Kōchi: Climate

 Ochi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Ochi is 15.3 °C. The average annual rainfall is 2688 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 25.6 °C, and lowest in January, at around 5.0 °C.

 Demographics

-Per Japanese census data, the population of Ochi has been decreased steadily since the 1960s.
+Per Japanese census data, the population of Ochi has been decreasing steadily since the 1960s.

 History

 As with all of Kōchi Prefecture, the area of Ochi was part of ancient Tosa Province.
-There is a local legend that Emperor Antoku escaped the disaster at the Battle of Dannoura during the Genpei War, and lived the rest of his life in obscurity in this area.
-During the Edo period, the area was part of the holdings of Tosa Domain ruled by the Yamauchi clan from their seat at Kōchi Castle.
+There is a local legend that Emperor Antoku escaped the disaster at the Battle of Dannoura during the Genpei War and lived the rest of his life in obscurity in this area.
+During the Edo period, the area was part of the holdings of Tosa Domain, ruled by the Yamauchi clan from their seat at Kōchi Castle.
 The village of Ochi was established with the creation of the modern municipalities system on October 1, 1889.
 It was raised to town status on June 7, 1900.